 The Adaptive Teacher

 Shin'ichi set about to apply these concepts to music.
 And it really wasn't that hard.
 First, he asked parents to be incredibly encouraging.
 Promoting repetition, both as an initial learning mechanism and as a tool for refinement, was also a straight-forward adaptation.
 Listening was easily accomplished thanks to the falling price of gramophones and readily-available recordings.
 And group lessons both fulfilled children's natural desire for play and the need for ensemble training.

 First Walk, Then Run

 Your child learned to walk before they ran.
-They learned to speak, then read, then write.
+They listened to language for 2+ years, then learned to speak.
+Then to read.
+Finally, they learned to write.

 Of course, more is needed to teach music than just these simple principles.
 So Suzuki compiled a thorough, graded repertoire in which each song builds on previous accomplishments.
 Using this carefully planned progression, children always feel that the next skill is a challenge.
 They never feel overwhelmed.